All articles

 The per-item panel

-Every supported jewelry item has a Website sub-tab under Sales Channels on its detail page:
+Every supported jewelry item has a Website sub-tab under Sales Channels on its detail page.
+It’s laid out in three cards — Storefront content, Categorization, and Metal:

 • Item title — the short label under the main photo.
 Use AI to generate one in proper case (e.g. “18K Ladies’ Designer Diamond Necklace”).

-• Long description — the verbose product description.
+• Description — the verbose product description.
 Use AI to draft a marketing-style description from the item’s spec fields.

 • Main category + subcategories — drives storefront navigation.

-• Stones, options, metals, gold colors, other metals — multi-selects that get pipe-joined into the CSV.
+• Stones, options, gold purity, gold colors, other metals — multi-selects that get pipe-joined into the CSV.
+(Platinum is an Other metal, not a gold purity.)

-The panel has its own Push and Remove from site buttons for acting on the single item you’re viewing.
-Remove from site only appears once the item is actually listed.
+The panel has its own Push to sites and Remove from sites buttons for acting on the single item you’re viewing.
+Remove from sites only appears once the item is actually listed.
+Push to sites saves your panel edits automatically before pushing — you don’t need to click Save first (Save is still there for storing a draft without pushing).

 The bulk listings page

-Online → Listings → Website is where you push and manage items in bulk:
+Online → Listings → Website is where you add/remove items in bulk.
+Select rows with the checkboxes, then use the buttons in the top right:

-Pushing always delivers to both sites; there’s no per-site toggle.
-(The “keep it off the public site but on the dealer site” case is handled automatically by the audited-customer memo hold above, not a manual button.)
+Use Show selected only to review everything you’ve checked across all pages before acting.
+Add always delivers to both sites; the “keep it off the public site but on the dealer site” case is handled automatically by the audited-customer memo hold above, not a manual button.

 Each row shows status badges: